Daniel-Damasceno/Daniel-Damasceno/readme.md

 ## Hello <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"> 🤓

 Welcome to my GitHub profile!
-My name is Daniel and I'm a full-stack web development student in Manaus, Amazonas.
+My name is Daniel and I'm a full-stack web development student in Manaus, Amazonas, Brazil.
 I love to code and my goal is to create awesome websites and apps that solve real world problems and look great on all devices, I'm a programming enthusiast and passionate about technology.
 Here you will find projects and works developed by me, covering several areas.

 I am motivated by the desire to constantly learn and improve my skills.
 I believe that collaboration and knowledge sharing are key to growth in the field of technology.
 Therefore, I am always looking for new challenges and opportunities to contribute to the community.